Frigiliana: History

+El Acebuchal, depopulated during the Civil War, was revitalized.

 Moorish-Mudéjar district

 This is the old district inhabited by the Moors before and after the Reconquista.
 Its name Mudéjar is used to describe the architectural style used by Muslim craftsmen working in Christian territory.
 The quarter is made up of steep cobbled alleyways winding past white houses resplendent with flowers.

 Culture

 For four days at the end of August each year, Frigiliana hosts the Festival of the Three Cultures (Festival de las Tres Culturas), celebrating the region's historic confluence and co-existence of Christian, Muslim and Jewish traditions.

-Frigiliana has been recognised as "Spain's most beautiful and well-preserved village" on several occasions, and is known as the "white village".
+Frigiliana has been recognised as "Spain's most beautiful and well-preserved village" on several occasions, and is known as a "white village".

 Frigiliana is referenced in the Irish song, 'Lisdoonvarna' by Christy Moore: